davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 - can drop eot & opentype if don't care about IE9 & old Androids

-Fonts only downloaded when they're references in css (after construction of DOM and CSSOM) Flash of invisiible text with 3 s timeout in FF & Chrome before displaying fallback, but Safari has no timeout!
+Fonts only downloaded when they're references in css (after construction of DOM and CSSOM) Flash of invisible text with 3 s timeout in FF & Chrome before displaying fallback, but Safari has no timeout!
 Native browser API (web font loader)

 ["Comprehensive guide to font loading strategy"](https://www.zachleat.com/web/comprehensive-webfonts/)